Suleeyman/FM-1-Keyboard-Landing-Page/README.md

 }
 ```
 Moreover, I've learned how to create basic SCSS folder with @use and @forward.
+And finally, how to create a .md file and how to host my repository.
 ```scss
 @forward "mixins";
 @forward "variables";